slazav/he3vmcw/Readme.md

 with `T + DT = T` error.

 * `acc <value>` -- Change solver accuracy.
 If solver is not running, the value will be used after it starts.
+Accuracy can be changed for the running solver.

 * `acc2 <value>` -- Same, but use log2 value (10 for accuracy 2^(-10)).

-* `mindt <value>` -- Change min. time step (recommended 1e-10).
+* `mindt <value>` -- Change min. time step.
 It can be changes at any time, but real change happenes when the new solver is started.

 * `npts <number>` -- Change number of points.
 It can be changed at any time, but real change happenes when the new solver is started.
+TODO: I'm not sure that changing npts while solver is running will not break something (writing a profile e.g.)

 * `tstep <value>` -- Set time step.
 Can be changed during calculation.